 Here at Smile IT we’re charging ahead with our goal to be a leading provider of Internet of Things solutions to Brisbane businesses.
 We want everybody to benefit from this global technology movement, so our team is applying a lot of resources to ensure we have Brisbane’s foremost IoT platform.

-JetLabs, our collaboration and innovation department just completed a massive overhaul on the platform.
+JetLabs, our collaboration and innovation department just completed a massive overhaul on an IoT platform for a remote eco lodge.
 Today we want to guide you through some of its new specs.

 Overview of our Brisbane IoT Platform